Law A Level

 About the subject

-The study of A Level law helps students develop a range of transferable skills: analytical skills, attention to detail, logical thinking, research skills, independent learning, ability to debate controversial issues and take on board alternative points of view and to create a balanced argument.
+The study of A-Level law helps students develop a range of transferable skills: analytical skills, attention to detail, logical thinking, research skills, independent learning, the ability to debate controversial issues and take on board alternative points of view and to create a balanced argument.

 Learning styles

-Learning takes place via a range of methods including independent learning, discussion and note-taking.
+Learning takes place via a range of methods including note taking and discussion.
 Emphasis is also placed on I.T as the Law department has its own well-resourced SharePoint site with links to useful websites.
+All assessments are in written form and in timed conditions.
+Law students will be expected to carry out a minimum of 6 hours independent study per week.

 Subject Combinations and Progression

-Law has strong links to other subjects such as the humanities and social science subjects including Politics, History, Sociology and Criminology.
-The study of A level English Literature will support the analytical skills for essay writing as required in A level law.
+Law has strong links to other subjects including Politics, History, Philosophy.
+The study of A-Level English Literature will support the analytical skills for essay writing as required in A level law.

-A Level law is a well -respected subject and is not only for students who want to enter the legal professions.
+A Level law is well-respected due to its demands and is not only for students who want to enter the legal professions.
 Students can continue their legal studies opting for a university degree or a work-based apprenticeship.
 Both of these routes can lead to qualifications required to become a solicitor, barrister or legal executive.
 Other popular careers include the police, teaching, social work, business and accounting.

 Subject Modules and Assessment